flowersteam/adtool_legacy/docs/README_INSTALL.md

 2. Install Docker-compose: [`LINK`](https://docs.docker.com/compose/install/)

 ## Using Automated Discovery Tool
-Our software is broken down into two parts:
+Our software consists of two primary parts:
-- a Python Lib [auto_disc](libs/auto_disc) where you can use/download/implement systems to explore as well as exploration algorithms.
+- a Python library called [`auto_disc`](libs/auto_disc) where you can use/download/implement systems to explore as well as exploration algorithms.
 - a web application allowing you to perform assisted automated discovery experiments using a user-friendly interface.

+The `auto_disc` library can be used independently of the rest of Automated Discovery Tool, for example to implement some bespoke remote computing solutions, but its main purpose is to present a standardized interface for managing experimental data and configurational metadata which is modified and displayed by the GUI.

 ### Launching the software
 1. Run the following command: `sudo ./start_app.sh`